Assigning Project Resources

 9. Click Save.

-Each assigned resource may have a different amount of work to perform on the task and may work at a different rate, such as full-time or half-time.
-The percentage of time the employee dedicates to a single task is often referred to as his or her “full-time equivalent.”
+Each assigned resource may have a different amount of work on the task and may work at a different rate, such as full-time or half-time.
+The percentage of time the employee dedicates to a single task is often referred to as their “full-time equivalent.”

 You can also use resource groups to assign multiple resources to a project task at one time.
 For more information, see Creating Resource Groups.